-- 1. Begin the lesson with a quick review of the previous lesson on carbohydrates and ask the students to give some examples of complex carbs and grains. - 2.
-Tell students that today's lesson focuses on how to eat fiber rich foods and being able to determine which foods are high in fiber. - 3.
+- 1. Begin the lesson with a quick review of the previous lesson on carbohydrates and ask the students to give some examples of good carbs. - 2.
+Tell students that this week's lesson focuses on how to eat fiber rich foods and being able to determine which foods are high in fiber. - 3.
 Ask the students if they know what fiber is or if they have ever heard of it. - Explain that fiber is found in many types of foods such as fruits, vegetables, grains, beans and oats.
 Fiber is a special type of carbohydrate that passes through the digestive system (stomach and intestines) almost unchanged and unbroken.
-Fiber swells up in the body, absorbs water and passes through the body unbroken. - Dietary Fiber a naturally occurring non-digestible carbohydrate found in plants and "woody" plant cell walls.
+Fiber swells up in the body, absorbs water and passes through the body unbroken.